 Maybe you believe you’ll stop after just one more time.
 You know you should and you know you’re supposed to.
 But while in a moment of clarity you recognize this loss may be the best thing for you, it's making your life miserable.
 But still it's a loss and you feel scared, overwhelmed, and alone in your grief.

-One call, text, or a glimpse can give you that fix you’re jonesing for, but when the high of that brief, real or imagined re-connection wears off, the curtain drops again and your isolation can be even darker this time.
-Giving into the compulsion to feed your addiction can initiate a cycle of shame—a hole into which it's much easier to fall back than it is to climb out.
+One call, text, or glimpse can give you that fix you’re jonesing for, but when the high of that brief, real or imagined re-connection wears off, the curtain drops again and your isolation can be even darker this time.
+Giving in to the compulsion to feed your addiction can initiate a cycle of shame—a hole into which it's much easier to fall back than it is to climb out.

 To break this cycle, first and foremost work on forgiving yourself for what feels like weakness!
-The physical and emotional symptoms of grief after breakup can be so extreme that your body and psyche overpower your rational brain to create a way of functioning that feels necessary for survival, even though it might be self-destructive (see my previous post on the self-preservational roots of dysfunctional behaviors).
+The physical and emotional symptoms of grief after a breakup can be so extreme that your body and psyche overpower your rational brain to create a way of functioning that feels necessary for survival, even though it might be self-destructive (see my previous post on the self-preservational roots of dysfunctional behaviors).
 And piling on more shame because you have given in to your addiction only makes a complicated situation even more challenging to get through.

 When I work with people who are surviving a breakup, I encourage them to feel and appreciate the magnitude of the loss, to mourn it, but also to remember what unfolded to get them into to this painful place of paralyzing loss.
-The goal is to combat the paralysis brought on by the breakup by learning to power through the acute symptoms of withdrawal: the cold sweats, writhing emotional and even physical pain, the obsessive thoughts, the full fledged depressive episode that may accompany the loss, and the resulting compulsive desire to see, hear, talk to, know what your ex is doing.
+The goal is to combat the paralysis brought on by the breakup by learning to power through the acute symptoms of withdrawal: cold sweats, emotional and even physical pain, obsessive thoughts, or a full-fledged depressive episode that may accompany the loss, and the resulting compulsive desire to see, hear, talk to, know what your ex is doing.
 Giving in to these desires does temporarily alleviate the symptoms, but in turn, it perpetuates the addiction and sets you back.
 Whether you can resist temptation or not, let yourself tolerate and breathe through the paralyzing fear that this relationship has ruined you, you will be alone forever and/or you won’t ever love or be loved again.

 Take it one minute or even one second at a time.
 It’s okay to stay in bed and eat a lot of ice cream.
 If you are able to eat, eat food that comforts you.
-It’s okay to cry while watching movies about other people's near perfect but fictitious relationships.
+It’s okay to cry while watching movies about other people's near-perfect but fictitious relationships.
 It’s okay to have your friends and family babysit you.
 It’s okay to feel utterly incapacitated.
 It’s okay to take a few days off from work (if you can).
 It's ok to lie there and stare at the ceiling while time ticks by painfully slowly.
 It’s a colossal loss and must be understood as such.
 Your whole life has just changed.

 Maybe you can’t imagine the possibility of ever being ready to reenter the world, ex-free.
 But trust that the possibility is within you.
 Instead of searching for answers to why or how this happened (your need to have your questions answered by your ex can be far more insatiable that the information that is actually available to you), and therefore, work on letting go of understanding "why."
 Instead, work on feeling your way through your pain, one breath at a time, one second at a time during this period of directionless withdrawal.